-[13, 14] A further aspect is the element of balance.
-If a defensive measure is to come within the ambit of the business judgment rule, it must be reasonable in relation to the threat posed.
-This entails an analysis by the directors of the nature of the takeover bid and its effect on the corporate enterprise.
-Examples of such concerns may include: inadequacy of the price offered, nature and timing of the offer, questions of illegality, the impact on "constituencies" other than shareholders (i.e., creditors, customers, employees, and perhaps even the community generally), the risk of nonconsummation, and the quality of secu rities being offered in the exchange.
-See Lipton and Brownstein, Takeover Responses and Directors Responsibilities: An Update, p.
-7. ABA National Institute on the Dynamics of Corporate Control (December 8, 1983).
-While not a controlling factor, it also seems to us that a hoard may reasonably consider the basic stockholder passivity readily concede, it has not been adopted either by courts or state legislatures Easterbrook & Fischel, supra, 94 Harv.L.Rev at 1194 interests at stake, including those of short term speculators, whose actions may have fueled the coercive aspect of the offer at the expense of the long term investor.
-Here, the threat posed was viewed by the Unocal board as a grossly inadequate two-tier coercive tender offer coupled with the threat of greenmail.
+further aspect is the element of balance. defensive measure is to come within the ambit of the business judgment rule, it must be reasonable in relation to the threat This entails an analysis by the directors of the nature of the takeover bid and its effect on the corporate enterprise.
+Examples of such concerns may include: inadequacy of the price offered, nature and timing of the offer, questions of illegality, the impact on "constituencies" other than shareholders (i.e., creditors, customers, employees, and perhaps even the community generally), the risk of nonconsummation, and the quality of securities being offered in the exchange.
+See Lipton and Brownstein, Takeover Responses and Directors' Responsibilities: An Update, p.7, ABA National Institute on the Dynamics of Corporate Control (December 8, 1983).
+While not a controlling factor, it also seems to us that a board may reasonably consider the basic stockholder interests at stake, including those of short term speculators, whose actions may have fueled the coercive aspect of the offer at the expense of the long term investor.
+11 Here, the threat posed was viewed by the Unocal